Obamacare supporters rally against congressional repeal efforts

 “It’s co-pay this, co-pay that.
 I can’t pay that.
 I’m struggling as it is right now,” she said.

-Protest organizers said smaller gatherings were also held outside the congressional district offices of various Republican lawmakers around the country.

-Additional reporting by Olga Grigoryants in Los Angeles and Robert Chiarito in Chicago; Writing by Steve Gorman; Editing by Leslie Adler and Michael Perry
+Protest organizers said smaller gatherings were held outside the congressional district offices of various Republican lawmakers around the country.
+(Additional reporting by Olga Grigoryants in Los Angeles and Robert Chiarito in Chicago; Writing by Steve Gorman; Editing by Leslie Adler)